-We are pleased with the positive attitude to learning demonstrated by students at Key Stage Three.
-The Academy has used targeted strategies to ensure high engagement in remote learning via the provision of digital devices, reading books and specific pastoral support.
-This resulted in all students making a successful transition between school based and remote learning throughout the year.
+We are pleased with the positive attitude to learning demonstrated by students at Key Stage 3.
+The Academy has used targeted strategies to ensure high engagement in learning via the provision of Support 21, our continued focus on reading and specific pastoral support.